 A six-month stint in the Greek league with OFI Crete followed a year later.
 With the club already in widely reported financial turmoil, Gattuso repeatedly refuted that he cares only for the game and not for money, and that his players should do the same.
 An expletive-laden, fist-banging press conference encapsulated the tension in a memorable nutshell.
 Wages went unpaid, results yo-yoed, and Gattuso tended a resignation before being persuaded otherwise by fans and board members.
 He eventually did resign on 30 December 2014.

 Following a failed application for the Hamilton Academicals hot seat, Gattuso spent eight months out of work before joining Pisa in the third tier of Italian football.
 After achieving an unlikely promotion in his debut season, Gattuso surprised many by resigning in June 2016.
 Citing problematic working conditions and a lack of passion from the club, he then showed characteristic impulsiveness and promise and u-turned on his resignation just a month later.
+Now back at Milan, it appears, like his playing career, that Gattuso is merely taking the hard road to the top.

 Love him or loath him – and again both viewpoints come with strong cases – his commitment, desire and leadership should be admired.
-Modern football’s globally intertwining nature and shifting sands dictate there are few players like Il Ringhio left.
+Modern football’s globally intertwining nature and shifting sands dictate there are few players like il Ringhio left.

 By Glenn Billingham.
 Follow @glennbills